HopeMohola/HopeMohola/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-%40HopeMohola-black)](https://github.com/HopeMohola)

 😄 **Pronouns**: She/Her
-⚡ **Fun fact**: I like to think of data as a giant puzzle—except this one occasionally yells “#VALUE!” at me when I mess up. 😄
+⚡ **Fun fact**: I like to think of data as a giant puzzle except this one occasionally yells “#VALUE!” at me when I mess up. 😄

 ## 🔥 Pinned Repositories